-The vast majority of monitors today use two distinct types of panel: TN (twisted nematic) and IPS (in-plane switching).
-These two technologies have a number of advantages and disadvantages each, including response time.
+The vast majority of monitors today use two distinct types of panels: TN (twisted nematic) and IPS (in-plane switching).
+These two technologies have several advantages and disadvantages, including response time.

 TN panels have the lowest response time of 1ms, while IPS panels can only go as low as 4ms.

 However, this brings us to the next important question…